appthrust/kcl-nix/README.md

 # KCL Nix Flake

-This repository provides a Nix flake for the KCL (Kubernetes Configuration Language) toolchain, including the KCL CLI and KCL Language Server.
+This repository provides a Nix flake for the KCL (Kubernetes Configuration Language) toolchain, including the KCL CLI, KCL Language Server, and kubectl-kcl plugin.

 ## Features